I’m signed up to ride, now what? How do I get people to support me?

 How to Raise Money Like Heather Ophir

-Heather Ophir has been on the Rider Leaderboard for the last five years!
-How does she do it?
+Heather Ophir was on the Rider Leaderboard for the five straight years!
+How did she do it?
 Well, we asked, and here’s what she said.

 “First, I composed a letter and sent it to the 539 people in my address book.
 Basically, I sent it to every person I’ve ever had electronic communication with for the past 15 years.
 I also sent out my plea on facebook using the ‘notes’ function.
 And I made little cards with a photo and slogan on the front, and a brief plea and the website on the back.
 I hand these out to people I encounter all over Novato and elsewhere.
 And I walk around with a bright pink envelope labeled TOUR OF NOVATO whenever I’m on campus so I can encourage people to ride (and accept money from them if they demure).

 I’ve gotten donations from all over the United States, from people who barely know me, from old colleagues and mentors, from the parents of 15 years of English lit students, and from relatives so distant that they haven’t seen me since I was two.
 It’s amazing how generous people can be when your request is sincere.”